Sheth-ji/personal-feed-scroller/README.md

 - Free and open source
 - No monetization of your attention

+## Privacy & Security

+**Your data never leaves your device.**

+- ✅ No uploads to any server
+- ✅ No tracking or analytics
+- ✅ No internet connection required
+- ✅ Files are read directly from your local storage
+- ✅ Everything runs in your browser

+You can verify this by turning off your internet connection - the app works exactly the same.

+## Security

+**Is my data safe?**

+Yes.
+Here's how:

+🔒 **Browser Isolation** - Your photos are isolated from other websites by your browser's built-in security (Same-Origin Policy)

+🔒 **No Network Access** - The app doesn't connect to the internet at all.
+Even if someone compromised another website you're visiting, they cannot access your photos through this app.

+🔒 **HTTPS Delivery** - When hosted on GitHub Pages, the app is served over HTTPS, preventing tampering during download

+🔒 **Open Source** - All code is visible.
+You (or anyone technical) can inspect it to verify there's no malicious behavior

+🔒 **No Persistence** - When you close the tab, all loaded data is cleared from memory

+**The only real risk:** Malicious browser extensions that have access to all your tabs.
+This is outside any web app's control - choose your browser extensions wisely!

 ## Browser Compatibility

 Works in all modern browsers.
 For best experience: